When to order MRI for low back pain ACG

 Recommendation 4: Patients with low back pain and suspected cauda equina syndrome: MRI is indicated

 Cauda equina syndrome is rare, but warrants urgent management.
 It may result from disc herniation or other spinal pathologies including cancer, infection, spinal stenosis, spondylolisthesis, and epidural haematoma.
-Suspect cauda equina syndrome when low back pain presents with associated features, such as bilateral lower limb symptoms or signs (like pain, motor weakness, or sensory changes), sexual dysfunction, bladder or bowel dysfunction, or saddle anaesthesia.12
+Suspect cauda equina syndrome when low back pain presents with associated features, such as bilateral lower limb symptoms or signs (like pain, motor weakness, or sensory changes), bladder or bowel dysfunction, saddle anaesthesia or sexual dysfunction.19,20

 Recommendation 5: Patients with low back pain and cancer or infection (suspected or known): MRI is indicated

-One should suspect cancer or infection of the spine when a patient with low back pain presents with associated features such as fever or chills, unexplained weight loss, history of cancer, immunosuppression, pain at rest or at night, intravenous drug use, or bacteraemia.
+One should suspect cancer or infection of the spine when a patient with low back pain presents with associated features such as history of cancer, unexplained weight loss, pain at rest or at night, fever or chills, immunosuppression, intravenous drug use or bacteraemia.
 MRI can localise the area and extent of disease, and hence it is indicated to investigate lumbar spinal involvement when cancer or infection is suspected.

 Recommendation 6: Patients with new or progressive low back pain following an invasive procedure on the lumbar spine: MRI is indicated